gaia-platform/GaiaPlatform/production/tools/gaia_db_extract/README.md

 gaia_db_extract --database=<database_name> --table=<table_name> --row-limit=N
 ```

-To obtain the block of rows following an already-fetched block of rows, provide the `gaia_id`
-of the row before the start of the next block.
-This `gaia_id` is the last one (hightest number)
+To obtain the block of rows following an already-fetched block of rows, provide the `gaia_id` of the row before the start of the next block.
+This `gaia_id` is the last one (highest number)
 of the previously fetched block.
-Since the `gaia_id` of the first row of the next block is unknown,
-the utility will locate a previously known `gaia_id` and start with the one after that.
+Since the `gaia_id` of the first row of the next block is unknown, the utility will locate a previously known `gaia_id` and start with the one after that.

-For example, the following command-line will produce two `gaia_field` rows, as shown after
+For example, the following command-line will produce two `gaia_field` rows, as shown after the command:
-the command:
 ```javascript
 gaia_db_extract --database=catalog --table=gaia_field --row-limit=2
 {